 Cloud-based formats avoid all that.
 They give you better version control for your team, a better experience for your learners and the ability to update on the fly.

 Early on, Google Drive products work well with small teams of 20 or fewer.
 You can use Sheets for tracking and staying organized.
 You can draft your written materials in Docs.
-And for the simplest manuals with straightforward information, Slides works well.
+And for the simplest manuals with straightforward information, Slides or PowerPoint decks work well.

 As your workforce expands to 200 and beyond, those early hacks with Sheets, Slides and Docs probably won’t keep up.
 Our customers tell us that’s the point when they start to be held back by “technical debt” in their training operations.
 They want to streamline their onboarding and training so they can improve their KPIs on workforce churn, customer satisfaction, employee satisfaction and sales efficiency.